 In November 2015, Congress approved and sent to the President legislation to extend and expand the “Medicaid Emergency Psychiatric Care Demonstration,” which is a top NAPHS priority.
 On December 11, 2015, President Obama signed into law S.599, which became P.L.114-97 extending the Medicaid Emergency Psychiatric Demonstration Project

-Starting in July 2012, 11 states and the District of Columbia began implementing the NAPHS-backed Medicaid Emergency Psychiatric Demonstration, which was authorized in the Affordable Care Act.
-The demonstration is a three-year, $75 million project allowing states selected in March 2012 to cover patients in freestanding psychiatric hospitals and to receive federal Medicaid matching payments for patients ages 21 through 64.
+The original three-year demonstration began in July 2012, when 11 states and the District of Columbia began implementing the NAPHS-backed Medicaid Emergency Psychiatric Demonstration.
+The demonstration allowed states selected in March 2012 to cover patients in freestanding psychiatric hospitals and to receive federal Medicaid matching payments for patients ages 21 through 64.
 The goal of the demonstration is to expand the number of emergency inpatient psychiatric care beds available in communities.

-This demonstration is seeking to present a solution.
+This demonstration presents a solution.
 In a June 1, 2009, Government Accountability Office (GAO) report (GAO-09-347) on hospital emergency departments, it was reported that difficulties in transferring, admitting, or discharging psychiatric patients from the emergency department were a factor contributing to emergency department overcrowding.

 Senate Finance Committee "Summary and Overview of Mental Health Recommendations" received in response to their 8.1.13 Open Letter seeking input on how to improve the US mental health system.